ankitladva11/PredictivePros_DataHack/README.md

 ## Features

-- **Expense Tracking**: Users can easily track their expenses and manage their budget effectively.
+- **Expense Tracking**: Users can easily track their expenses and manage their budgets effectively.

 - **Investment Recommendations**: The platform provides personalized investment recommendations based on the user's financial goals and risk appetite.